 Gum Disease (Periodontal Disease)

-Gum disease affects most people at some time during their life….
+Did you know gum disease effects most people at some time during their life?

 What is gum disease?